-The attendance of each Director at meetings of the Board and Board Committees during FY2019 are disclosed as follows:-
+The attendance of each Director at meetings of the Board and Board Committees during the financial year ended 31 December 2021 are disclosed as follows:-

-Board Board Audit Committee inating mittee Remuneration Committee
+Board Audit Committee Nominating Committee Remuneration Committee

 Name of Director No. of Meetings Attendance No. of Meetings Attendance No. of Meetings Attendance No. of Meetings Attendance

 Albert Phuay Yong Hen 4 4 - - 1 1 - -

 Alan Kwan Wai Loen 4 4 4 4 1 1 1 1

-Herbert Kwok Fei Lung 4 4 4 4 - - - -
+Herbert Kwok Fei Lung@ 4 2 4 2 - - - -

 Tonny Phuay Yong Choon 4 4 4 4 - - - -

 Kwah Thiam Hock 4 4 4 4 1 1 1 1

 Sunny Wong Fook Choy 4 4 4 4 1 1 1 1

-Professor Low Teck Seng 4 4 4 4 1 1 1 1
+Low Teck Seng 4 4 4 4 1 1 1 1

-Joanne Khoo Su Nee 4 4 4 4 1 1 1# 1#
+Joanne Khoo Su Nee 4 4 4 4 1 1# 1 1#

-Invited to make the appropriate presentation and answer queries #By invitation
+- Invited to make the appropriate presentation and answer queries - # By invitation - @ Retired as Executive Director on 30 July 2021

-All Directors are aware of their fiduciary duties and are committed to exercising due care and diligence in making their decisions and to objectively discharge their duties and responsibilities in the best interest of the Company.
+All Directors are aware of their fiduciary duties and are committed to exercising due care and diligence in making their decisions and to objectively discharge their duties and responsibilities in the best interests of the Company.

 Newly appointed Directors would be briefed on the Company's industry, business, organisation structure, strategic plans and objectives.
 Directors will be provided a formal letter setting out their duties and obligations and appropriate trainings to ensure that they are fully aware of their responsibilities and obligations.
-Orientation for new Directors includes visits to the Group's key premises to familiarise with the operations.
+Orientation for new Directors includes visits to the Group's key premises to familiarise them with the operations.
 Currently, the Company does not have any newly appointed Directors who have not been on a listed company.
 However, should there be, they will be required to attend the Listed Entity Director programme by the Singapore Institute of Directors in accordance with Rule 210(5)(a) of the Listing Manual of SGX-ST.